gwizard/gwizard/README.md

 * Provide modules, not a container.
 You write the main() method, you create the Injector.
 * Guice creates the web server (or any other kind of server), not the other way 'round.
-* Minimize code that exists outside of Guice.
+* Minimize code that exists outside of Guice's cozy embrace.
 A one-line main() is reasonable:
 ```java
 public static void main(String[] args) throws Exception {
 	Guice.createInjector(...some modules...).getInstance(WebServer.class).startJoin();
 }
 ```
 * As much as possible, you should be able to take modules a la carte.
+* Components advertise services by binding types.
-* Components discover components in other modules by binding/injecting types.
+* Components discover services by injecting types.
-* Components are configured by binding/inject config objects.
+* Components are configured by binding/injecting config objects.
 * Encourage a single config file which includes configuration across all modules.

 ## Yeah Yeah, Show Me Some Code